You Earned a Ticket!

 Do charter schools deliver good results?

-Both the CREDO studies and other research have found that, on average, public charter schools have been a bit more effective than traditional public schools at improving student achievement in urban areas, especially for black students and students from lower socioeconomic backgrounds.
+Both the CREDO studies and other research have found that, on average, public charter schools have been a bit more effective than traditional public schools at improving student achievement in urban areas, especially for Black students and students from lower socioeconomic backgrounds.
 They have been less effective in suburban and rural areas, especially for white students.
 But the difference patterns tend to be small.

 A long-term, carefully-conducted study published by Education Next in 2020 examined cohorts of students from 2005-2007.
 This study again reinforced the finding that overall outcomes from traditional public schools and charter public schools tend to be similar — but not for everyone.
 According to the researchers: